 Freedom of Information Act (FOIA)

-Vacant, FOIA Officer
+Taylor Ginger, FOIA Officer

 § 2.2-3704.1.
 Posting of notice of rights and responsibilities by state and local public bodies; assistance by the Freedom of Information Advisory Council.

 A. All state public bodies subject to the provisions of this chapter, any county or city, any town with a population of more than 250, and any school board shall make available the following information to the public upon request and shall post a link to such information on the homepage of their respective official public government websites:

 1. A plain English explanation of the rights of a requester under this chapter, the procedures to obtain public records from the public body, and the responsibilities of the public body in complying with this chapter.
 For purposes of this section, “plain English” means written in nontechnical, readily understandable language using words of common everyday usage and avoiding legal terms and phrases or other terms and words of art whose usage or special meaning primarily is limited to a particular field or profession;

 2. Contact information for the FOIA officer designated by the public body pursuant to § 2.2-3704.2<//law.lis.